Cui Yuan (705–768)

-Cui Yuan (崔圓) (705–768), courtesy name Youyu (有裕), formally Duke Zhaoxiang of Zhao (趙昭襄公), was a Chinese politician during the Tang Dynasty, serving as a chancellor during the reigns of Emperor Xuanzong and Emperor Suzong.
+Cui Yuan (崔圓) (705 – 16 July 768), courtesy name Youyu (有裕), formally Duke Zhaoxiang of Zhao (趙昭襄公), was a Chinese politician during the Tang dynasty, serving as a chancellor during the reigns of Emperor Xuanzong and Emperor Suzong.

 Background

 Cui Yuan was born in 704, during the reign of Wu Zetian.
 His family was from Bei Prefecture (貝州, in modern Xingtai, Hebei), was from the "Qingzhou branch of Qinghe " of the prominent Cui clan of Qinghe.
-His grandfather Cui Zhengu (崔貞固) served as a county secretary general for Tang Dynasty, and his father Cui JIngzhi (崔景晊) served as a judge of the supreme court.
+His grandfather Cui Zhengu (崔貞固) served as a county secretary general for the Tang dynasty, and his father Cui JIngzhi (崔景晊) served as a judge of the supreme court.
 Cui Yuan lost his father when he was young, and he was said to be poor but having great ambitions, studying military strategies fervently.

 During Emperor Xuanzong's reign

 During the Kaiyuan era (713-741) of Emperor Xuanzong, Emperor Xuanzong held a special imperial examination for those who might have missed out on regular examinations.
 Cui Yuan received a high score on military strategy, and was made a military officer—but as he was proud of his literary abilities, he was not pleased with the commission.
 When he later served under Xiao Jiong (蕭炅) the mayor of Jingzhao Municipality (京兆府, encompassing the capital Chang'an), however, Xiao recommended him, and he was made the secretary general of Huichang County.
 He was later promoted to be Sixun Yuanwailang (司勳員外郎), a low-level official at the ministry of civil service affairs.
 In 752, when the chancellor Yang Guozhong became also the military governor (jiedushi) of Jiannan Circuit (劍南, headquartered in modern Chengdu, Sichuan), Yang invited him to serve on staff, and he became the military advisor to the governor of Shu Commandery (蜀郡, i.e., Chengdu) and acting military governor, in Yang's absence.

 After the military governor An Lushan rebelled in 755, Yang considered the possibility that the emperor might have to flee to Jiannan, and secretly instructed Cui to begin preparing for such a plan.
 In 756, as An's forces approached Chang'an, the plan was carried out, as Emperor Xuanzong began the flight to Jiannan—although, on the way, Yang was killed by angry imperial guard soldiers.
 Once Emperor Xuanzong's train reached Hechi Commandery (河池, in modern Baoji, Shaanxi), Cui's messenger arrived there as well to welcome Emperor Xuanzong and to point out that Jiannan was well-supplied.
 Emperor Xuanzong promoted Cui to be Zhongshu Shilang (中書侍郎), the deputy head of the legislative bureau of government (中書省, Zhongshu Sheng), and gave him the designation Tong Zhongshu Menxia Pingzhangshi (同中書門下平章事), making him a chancellor de facto.
 Subsequently, when Emperor Xuanzong sent his son Li Jiao (李璷) the Prince of Ying to Jiannan first to survey the circuit, Li Jiao was not respectful of Cui, and Emperor Xuanzong, in order to placate Cui, recalled Li Jiao.